membrane/api-gateway/distribution/examples/ntlm/README.md

 To run the example execute the following steps:

-1. Start Membrane Service proxy by running the `service-proxy.[bat|sh]` in this folder.
+1. Start Membrane API Gateway proxy by running the `service-proxy.[bat|sh]` in this folder.

 2. Look at the console window and wait until `'Membrane ... up and running!'`.
 This window will remain open